oxedom/parker/client/README.md

 Things to do

-Set up a nicer home page
+1. Set up a nicer home page

 Look into Auth
 Database schemaCenter things
-Write out things missing
-Make Vision with more purpose and style
+Save data about each selectedRoi, total time occupied how many cars have been occupied it in a session.

 Understand layout better
-Declaring parked algo,
-Automatic parking with ussage of parked algo and setting anything it sees Look into sounds and a logo
+Look into sounds and a logo
-Add a history blog
+Autoparking marker
-UI Settings, set to color blind remove border
+UI settingsset to color blind

-Slow delay with tailwind

-Feb 2003:
-Counter doesn't reset,

-Save data about object, how long he as been there and not there
+Fix counter with how long a car has been parked/available

 Add auto parking, add opticaty for show detections Work on the Docs man and home page a bit.